percona/percona-server/doc/source/diagnostics/slow_extended.rst

 .. _improved_sp_reporting:

-|Percona Server| implemented improvements for logging of stored procedures to the slow query log:
+**Percona Server for MySQL** implemented improvements for logging of stored procedures to the slow query log:
  * Each query from a stored procedure is now logged to the slow query log individually
  * ``CALL`` itself isn't logged to the slow query log anymore as this would be counting twice for the same query which would lead to incorrect results
  * Queries that were called inside of stored procedures are annotated in the slow query log with the stored procedure name in which they run.